snpptsdev/snppts/README.md

 # Add yourself as an author

 To add yourself as a Snppts author you can fork this project, add yourself to the [authors folder](https://github.com/snpptsdev/snppts/tree/master/src/Snppts/Authors) as a class, implementing the `IAmAnAuthor` interface.
-If you are doing this via the GitHub editor, don't forget to add the class to the .csproj.

 The result should look something like this: